 STEP #2: Back Handspring with a half twist.....The half twist is done on the last third of the skill.
-Also, it is very important that you "reach" backwards as you finish the half twist.
+Also, it is very important that you "reach" backward as you finish the half twist.
 This would land you in a stretched arch stand (Not too much though; protect your back from injury.)
-This "reach back" is important so your arms are still in position to do more twist.
-If you where to pull your arms forward as you land, you would be pulling your arms and body out of alignment with the twist.
+This "reach back" is important so your arms are still in the position to do more twisting.
+If you were to pull your arms forward as you land, you would be pulling your arms and body out of alignment with the twist.

-Sorry this is so long but twisting isn't really a simple subject.
-Remember that it takes patients and consistent practice to master twisting."
+Sorry, this is so long but twisting isn't really a simple subject.
+Remember that it takes patience and consistent practice to master twisting."

 As you can see, you've got to be a THINKER to be exceptional at twisting, whether it's on the mats in gymnastics, or on the football field.